 Should You Rent or Buy?

-Your pros and cons checklist for renting vs. buying a home in 2019
+Your pros and cons checklist for renting vs. buying a home

 Rising rents, absentee landlords, ugly wallpaper: At some point, nearly every renter has faced frustrations like these.
 If you’re planning to move in the near future—especially in an area with high housing costs—you’ve probably asked yourself: Should I buy or rent my home?
 The answer that’s right for you will rely on several factors, ranging from the practical to the very personal.